Financial Aid

 Veterans

 Veterans may apply GI Bill® educational benefits to degree studies pursued at Fairfield University.
-Veterans should consult with the Office of Financial Aid regarding the process and eligibility for possible matching funds through the Post-9/11 GI Bill® and Yellow Ribbon program, as well as Fairfield's Veterans Pride grant.
+Veterans should consult with the Office of Financial Aid regarding the process and eligibility for possible matching funds through the Post-9/11 GI Bill® and Yellow Ribbon program.
 Information about the program, including free tuition for some veterans, is available on our website.
 The School Certifying Official, located in the Office of the University Registrar, will complete and submit the required certification form for all veteran benefits.

 VA Pending Payment Compliance